linb1/Home-Energy-Monitor/README_Hardware.md

 That's it!
 The software will do the rest of the work.

-## Setting up the Etekcity ESW15 Energy plugs:
+## Setting up the Etekcity ESW15 Energy plugs

 You need the plugs and a 2.4 GHz wifi connection.
 Then can be made using a WiFi hotspot using your phone or laptop.
 Again setting this up is very simple: